janephp/janephp/documentation/JsonSchema/generate.rst

 .. note::
     No others options can be passed to this command.
-Having a config file ensure that a team working on the project always use the same set of parameters and, when it changes, give vision of the new option used to generate the code.
+Having a config file ensure that a team working on the project always use the same set of parameters and, when it changes, give vision of the new option(s) used to generate the code.

 Configuration file
 ------------------